bramtayl/Justly/README.md

 Likewise, unpitched notes have the following additional fields.

-- "Percussion set": The percussion set of the unpitched note.
-If empty, Justly will use the default percussion set for the chord (see above).
 - "Percussion instrument": The percussion instrument of the unpitched note.
 If empty, Justly will use the default percussion instrument for the chord (see above).

 ## Interface